awsdocs/aws-lambda-developer-guide/doc_source/with-ddb-example.md

 1. Choose **Enable**\.

 Write down the stream ARN\.
 You need this in the next step when you associate the stream with your Lambda function\.
-For more information on enabling streams, see [Capturing Table Activity with DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)\.
+For more information on enabling streams, see [Capturing table activity with DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)\.

-## Add an Event Source in AWS Lambda<a name="with-ddb-attach-notification-configuration"></a>
+## Add an event source in AWS Lambda<a name="with-ddb-attach-notification-configuration"></a>

 Create an event source mapping in AWS Lambda\.
 This event source mapping associates the DynamoDB stream with your Lambda function\.
 After you create this event source mapping, AWS Lambda starts polling the stream\.